william-Cross12/University-folder/module_1_programming_concepts/README.md

 week 13:    worked on the game, optimised it more, added better icons and more sound effects. added a treasure that you need to push to the exit when you kill a ghost with an item which gives you lots of points and started working on the presentation for it           7 hours

+week 14:    worked on the game adding some minor improvements and commenting everything. then finished making the presentation, planed how it would be presented and made demo videos for the items